 \begin{lm} The induced path metric on $\partial C(\overline g)$ is hyperbolic. \end{lm}

 See, e.g.,~\cite{EM} or~\cite{Smi}.
-Thus, a connected component of $\partial C(\overline g)$ is an embedded hyperbolic surface, which, however, may be not totally geodesic as it may be bent along a geodesic lamination.
-Here by $\partial C(\overline g)$ we mean the boundary in $N(\overline g)$, so in the Fuchsian case, when $C(\overline g)$ is 2-dimensional, we mean $\partial C(\overline g)=C(\overline g)$.
+Thus, a connected component of $\partial C(\overline g)$ is an embedded hyperbolic surface, which, however, may not be totally geodesic as it may be bent along a geodesic lamination.
+Here we mean by $\partial C(\overline g)$ the boundary in $N(\overline g)$, so in the Fuchsian case, when $C(\overline g)$ is 2-dimensional, we mean $\partial C(\overline g)=C(\overline g)$.
 In the Fuchsian case of the first kind $C(\overline g)$ is an embedded closed totally geodesic surface, and $M$ is an interval bundle over this surface.
-In the Fuchsian case of second kind $C(\overline g)$ is a totally geodesic surface with geodesic relative boundary, and the boundary of $M$ is compressible.
+In the Fuchsian case of second kind $C(\overline g)$ is a totally geodesic surface with geodesic relative boundary, and $M$ is a handlebody, so it has compressible boundary.

-If $\overline g$ is a convex cocompact hyperbolic metric on $N$, the convex hull of any bounded point set $V$ is homeomorphic to $M$ except when $\ol g$ is Fuchsian and $V$ belongs to the projection of the plane in $\H^3$ spanned by the circle containing $\Lambda(\overline g)$.

-Let $S_j$ be a connected component of $\partial M$ and $\nu_j: \pi_1(S_j) \rightarrow \pi_1(M)$ be the map induced by the inclusion of $S_j$ to $M$.
-By $D_j$ we denote the covering space of $S_j$ corresponding to $\ker(\nu_j)$.
-It is homeomorphic to a boundary component of $\tilde M$ (possibly to infinitely many of them).
-It is either homeomorphic to the open 2-disk if $S_j$ is incompressible, or is infinitely connected.
-The embedding of $\tilde M(g)$ to $\H^3$ gives an embedding $\phi_j: D_j \rightarrow \H^3$ equivariant with respect to a convex cocompact, discrete and faithful representation of $\im(\nu_j)$ in $G$.
-Here we say that a discrete representation in $G$ is convex cocompact if the respective quotient is a convex cocompact hyperbolic manifold.

-Now we mention few results about the deformation space of convex cocompact metrics on $N$.
-First we need to pay some attention to the difference between equivalences of metrics up to homotopy and up to isotopy.
-By $\MCG(M)$ we denote the \emph{mapping class group} of $M$, i.e., the group of isotopy classes of orientation-preserving self-homeomorphisms of $M$.
-By $\MCG_h(M) \subset \MCG(M)$ we denote the subgroup of isotopy classes of orientation-preserving self-homeomorphisms that are homotopic to the identity.
-There is a natural homomorphism $\MCG(M) \rightarrow {\rm Out}(\pi_1(M))$, which sends a homeomorphism class to the induced outer automorphism of $\pi_1(M)$.
-One can see that $\MCG_h(M)$ is exactly the kernel of this homomorphism.